 Of course, while this is a useful model for a coach, manager or leader to use in conversation with an individual, it’s also a thought process that anyone can simply follow on their own.

-The first stage of this model is focused on developing an understanding of the current state.
+The first stage of the ACHIEVE Coaching Model is focused on developing an understanding of the current state.
 The logic is that you can’t understand where you want to get to, if you don’t know where you are right now.

 Some questions you might ask as a coach at this stage include: What’s happening in your work at the moment?
 What’s the current situation?
 How does it feel?
 What’s working well for you at the moment?
 What challenges do you face?
 What would you like to be different?
 What needs to change for you to be happy?